tylerhand1/portfolio/README.md

 ## Technologies Used
 I utilized React and Vite to build an efficient single page application.
 To add and style content, I used HTML5 and CSS3.
 To implement a navigation bar and project menu, I used React Router.
 ## Usage
+This site is live at [https://tylerhand.dev/](https://tylerhand.dev/) if you wish to check it out.<br>
 If you would like to run this site locally, please adhere to the following instructions:
 - Ensure you are using Node.js v20 at a minimum
 - To install necessary node modules, execute `cd portfolio && npm i`